algosup/2022-2023-project-5-algorithmics-Team-4/Specifications/Functional_Specifications.md

 To be able to use the software, the user will have to follow these steps:

-1. Give a .csv file with the stocks of the different tanks;
+1. Create a file named ``wine.csv`` that contains the stocks of the different tanks;
 2. Give the formula of the champagne;
 3. The software will calculate the correct proportions of champagne to blend;
 4. The software will give the result in a .txt file.